canjs/canjs/guides/getting-started-tutorial/setup.md

 	└── models
 </pre>

+Let's walk through each folder, and discuss it.

 The `app.js` folder is used to bootstrap our application.
-We’ll discuss this in more detail <a href="#application-bootstrap">below</a>.
+We’ll go over this in more detail <a href="#application-bootstrap">below</a>.

-The `components` folder is where we’ll put all of the smaller parts that make up our application.
-A component-based structure makes it easier to both manage the contents of the component and port the component (should you want to use it in another application).
+The `components` folder is where we’ll put all of the parts that make up our application.
+A component-based structure makes it easier to both manage and port our application's components (should you, for example, want to use a component in another application).

 The `css` folder contains a `style.css` file that is used for the entire app.
-Because we’re using a component-based structure, we would typically recommend putting any CSS files in their respective component folders, but we’ve only included one CSS file here for simplicity.
+We would typically recommend putting any CSS files in their respective component folders, however we’ve only included one CSS file in this application for simplicity.

 The `images` folder contains images that are used throughout the app.
-Again, if you had images that were specific to any components, we would recommend putting them in their respective component folder.
+Again, if you had images that were specific to a component, we would recommend putting them in their respective component folder.

 The `index.html` file is the HTML file that loads all of the app’s scripts and